 With the increased demands on the body with the changes, as well as the feeding, changing, rocking the new bub, it can be a time where pain becomes a little more prevalent than it usually is.

-Thankfully, there is so much that can be done to help support your body during this time.
+Thankfully, there is so much that can be done to help support your body, prevent discomfort throughout pregnancy and motherhood.

 Research has proven that exercising during pregnancy can reduce the risk of complications by up to 25%.

-How can Physiotherapy help me in the during Pregnancy and Post Natal stages?
+How can Physiotherapy help during the Pre-Natal, Pregnancy and Postnatal stages?

-- A combination of hands on work and gentle and safe exercise generally yields great relief.
+- A combination of hands on work like massage and trigger point therapy, and gentle, safe exercise generally yields great relief.

-- Post Natal, we can get you back to everything you’ve been longing for over the last 40 weeks!
+Post Natal – we can help get women back to everything you’ve been longing for over the last 40 weeks!